 WCUZ Grand Rapids, Mich.'s annual Spouse's Day was once again recognized as a national event in Chase's Annual Events Calendar.
 The spirit of WCUZ's holiday is to promote understanding between the sexes.
 As such, on the designated day-Jan.
 23-WCUZ's morning men turned the mikes over to their wives.
 The station's 3-year-old holiday can and has been successfully applied in other markets.
-For some tips on the execution, call WCUZ's Kevin Reynolds.
-KIM FREEMAN rep. 16-22, Eddle Money, Uff The Record Specials With Mary Turner, Westwood One, one hour.
+For some tips on the execution, call WCUZ's Kevin Revnolds.
+KIM FREEMAN casting, one hour.
 Feb.
-16-22, Genesis, Pop Concert Series,
+16-22, Eddie Money, Off The Record Specials With Mary Turner, Westwood One, one hour.
+Feb.
+16-22, Genesis, Pop Concert Series, Westwood One, one hour.